 Samsung launches the W21 5G smartphone in Chine, which borrows most of its specifications from the Galaxy Z Fold 2 5G.
 In fact, it is a re-branded version with minor changes in design and dual SIM functionality.
 The backside has now vertical lines instead of the plan portion found on the Galaxy Fold2.
 Another difference is in price.

-The galaxy Z fold 2 5G is selling around CNY 17,000 in the domestic market, while the Samsung W21 5G is priced at CNY 19,999.
-The extra cost giving the dual SIM function as well as a different look as feel.
+The galaxy Z fold 2 5G is selling for around CNY 17,000 in the domestic market, while the Samsung W21 5G is priced at CNY 19,999.
+The extra cost gives the dual SIM function as well as a different look and feel.
 Overall, you can call it a reb-branded device with minor improvements.
-If you are interested in picking one up, the device is already listing on the company’s official website for pre-ordering.
+If you are interested in picking one up, the device is already listed on the company’s official website for pre-ordering.

 Samsung W21 5G (Galaxy Z Fold2 5G) specifications

 The Samsung W21 5G offers a 7.6-inch Dynamic AMOLED 120Hz display at 1768 x 2208 pixels resolution when unfolded, while the cover display is a 6.23-inch panel protected with Corning Gorilla Glass Victus.
 It is powered by Qualcomm’s Snapdragon 865+ chipset coupled with Adreno 650 GPU.
 As for optics, it has a triple rear camera with a 12MP primary sensor combined with a 12MP ultra-wide and 12MP telephoto lens.
 There is a 10MP snapper to capture selfies.